 Job outlook over the next 3 years

-The employment outlook will be fair for Landscaping and grounds maintenance labourers (NOC 8612) in the Swift Current - Moose Jaw region for the 2021-2023 period.
+The employment outlook will be moderate for Landscaping and grounds maintenance labourers (NOC 8612) in the Swift Current - Moose Jaw region for the 2022-2024 period.

 The following factors contributed to this outlook: